 Remember those small hard to reach places that things can and will fall into?
 Tongs are your best bet for retrieving things from there.
 The ones we recommend have silicone ends for easy gripping and there is a long and short one.
 That way you can reach far, and/or get into the smaller spaces.
 Also if one of them falls into said spaces, you have the other to rescue it.
 Of course, you can also use them for cooking!

 You can lay on it, clean up messes, wipe your hands, cushion your knees, make a pillow, hold delicate objects, dry things, and so much more.
 This one is reportedly sturdy, large, and absorbent.
 Best of all it’s black so it won’t look too bad after all the harsh things you will do to it.
 Get this and you will know where your towel is.

 We use Ziplock bags a lot, both in the kitchen and for tools and parts.
 Often you can only get the ones with labels by ordering commercial packs that have a lot of bags in them.
 The labels are super handy for marking parts for your projects or even when using them for food storage.
 If you happen to have cats, we find they are essential for cleaning the litter box without lingering odors.

 I am not experienced as an electrician but a multimeter is something you will need if you want to troubleshoot electrical problems or do electrical repair safely.

 You may need to replace rivets in your airstream or you may want to do some patching or modifications.
-For this kind of body work you need a set of tools to remove and place rivets.
-Most such kits assume you have a tool grade air compressor.
-For the less advanced tool user, you can just take your Airstream into a shop to have this kind of work done.
+For this kind of bodywork, you need a set of tools to remove and place rivets.
+You can also buy a rivet kit.